MariwanJ/BasicSerial/README.md

 # Mbed CE BasicSerial library
-This project implements the software serial.
-No interrupt or threads are used.
-The origional idea was to convert the SoftSerial but I could not get it working.
+This project implements software serial communication without the use of interrupts or threads.
+Originally, the intention was to convert SoftSerial, but I encountered difficulties in getting it to work.

-Now as for Arduino library, you will not be able to send and recieve independetly.
-Scheduling of threads is 1ms.
-Which means that the high speed reaction which Serial communications needs cannot be achieved by multi threading.
+Regarding the Arduino library, it is important to note that independent sending and receiving is not possible.
+The scheduling of threads is set at 1ms, which means that the high-speed responsiveness required for Serial communications cannot be achieved through multithreading.

-Since this library uses wait_ns.
-It will be very much dependent on the implementation of the wait_ns per each microcontroller inside MBED-OS CE.
+Since this library relies on the implementation of wait_ns for each microcontroller within MBED-OS CE, its performance will heavily depend on the specific implementation of wait_ns for each microcontroller.

-This might work well for low spped and high clock MCU:s.
-But might fail on some other low cpu clocks.
-This project is based on NUCLEO-F207ZG.
-Change the setting to get it work for other CPU.
+While this project may work well for low-speed and high-clock MCUs, it may encounter issues with other low CPU clock configurations.
+Currently, the project is based on the NUCLEO-F207ZG board, but you will need to modify the settings to make it work with other CPUs.

 # WARNING!!
  Use it at your own risk.
 I don't guarantee the performance of this library.